 Related: The Complete Guide To Coconut Oil In Skincare

 Struggling to put together a skincare routine that banishes dryness and makes your skin supple and dewy?
 Download your FREE “Best Skincare Routine For Dry Skin” to get started (it features product recommendations + right application order):

 When I first got Dr Jackson’s Coconut Melt, it had a white, solid texture.
 When I found it again last month, the oil had liquefied.
 Totally normal with coconut oil.
 If it’s too hot, it melts.

 How To Use It

 Here’s how Dr Jackson’s say you can use Coconut Melt:

-But hey, it still works and that’s what matters.
-I spent the new few days trying it out in as many ways as possible:
+I spent the past few days trying Dr Jackson’s Coconut Melt out in as many ways as possible: